An employee counts money at a bank in Cairo September 4, 2014. (Photo: Reuters)

-The Egyptian pound was stable at a dollar sale on Tuesday as the central bank sold $37.8 million at a cut-off price of 7.9301 pounds per dollar, but weakened on the parallel market.
+The Egyptian pound was stable at a dollar sale on Thursday, as the central bank sold $37.8 million at a cut-off price of 7.9301 pounds per dollar, but it weakened on the parallel market.

-The official cut-off price was unchanged from Sunday's dollar sale but one trader said the dollar changed hands at 8.30 pounds in the parallel market on Tuesday compared with 8.25 pounds to the dollar on Sunday.
+The official cut-off price was unchanged from Tuesday's dollar sale, but one trader said the dollar changed hands at 8.50 pounds in the parallel market on Thursday, compared with 8.30 pounds to the dollar on Tuesday.

-Egypt announced last Wednesday that central bank governor Hesham Ramez will be replaced by senior banker Tarek Amer, in a move welcomed by traders who expect a new approach to help ease the country's currency crisis.
+Egypt announced last week that the central bank's governor, Hesham Ramez, will be replaced next month by senior banker Tarek Amer.
+The move was welcomed by traders, who expect a new approach to the country's currency crisis.